cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 - For genome tables (ex. tobg-cpc-85, etc.), we can do the following in our queries:
     - Add `_annot` to columns in the 2nd section of our database table - `ko_annot`, `prokka_annot`, etc.
     - Search for gene calls with at least one annotation using `annotated`.
-- In the evaluation table, we can the the following:
+- In the evaluation table, we can use the following:
     - Use `hqnr` to search for high quality, non-redundant genomes.
 - In every other case, we treat data with the following considerations:
     - Quote string data within the query, ex: `-q "cazy == 'GT41'"`.